Darien DUI Lawyer

 Connecticut does not have anything called deferred sentencing, but there may be an opportunity for a fully-suspended sentence.
 That way, if someone is going to have to either plea or is found guilty of DUI, there might be an opportunity to avoid jail and perhaps go right to probation with a fully-suspended jail sentence.

 The second thing an attorney could do is see whether the police used constitutional searches and seizures and whether all the necessary procedures were followed.
-Especially in a DUI, an experienced lawyer can sometimes challenge the admission of statements or even the accuracy of blood content measures.
+They can sometimes challenge the admission of statements or even the accuracy of blood content measures.

 An attorney will work out the charge by pre-trying the case and negotiating with the prosecutor to see if they are eligible for pre-trial programs, to see if they can avoid jail, and to see if they could overturn the DMV license suspension.